 After the programme, you are qualified to apply for doctoral or PhD studies.

 The Master's programme in Mechanical Engineering gives you wider opportunities in the labour market, with more advanced work tasks.
 With increased insight into both product development and production conditions, you are well prepared to manage projects.
 For example, you can work on product and production development in the engineering and automotive industries.

-Bachelor of science in Mechanical Engineering or a Bachelor of Science with a major in Mechanical Engineering.
+Bachelor of Science with a major in Mechanical Engineering or Bachelor of science in Engineering Mechanical Engineering.
+The degree must be equivalent to a Swedish kandidatexamen or Swedish högskoleingenjörsexamen and must have been awarded from an internationally recognised university.
 Applicants must have written and verbal command of the English language equivalent to English course 6 in Swedish Upper-Secondary School.